peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  value is an exact integer and that integer does not overflow the given signed bit count.
 * `java.lang.String toString()`<br>
- Converts this value to a string.
+ Converts this value to a text string.
 * `EDecimal Ulp()`<br>
  Returns the unit in the last place.